andgineer/spark-aws-rdkit/README.md

 [pyspark](https://realpython.com/pyspark-intro/) can access spark://localhost:7077
 (`setMaster('spark://localhost:7077')`).

-There is example how to start Spark jobs, it starts automatically with the cluster and you will see the output.
+# Example

-For detailes see `src/`.
+Docker compose also stars, in separate container `submit`, an example how to submit Spark jobs.

-This Spark installation is compatible with Amazon cloud.
-I installes all libs you need so you can use `boto3` and access any AWS resources - just place your AWS credentials inside the container, or run it as Fargate task with appropriate IAM role.
+For details see `src/`.

 ### Docker images
 - [andgineer/spark-aws](https://hub.docker.com/repository/docker/andgineer/spark-aws):  Spark 3 and Hadoop 3 so you can access Amazon services from it.